 It is time to create your first corner.
 If you have already reached the corner stitch, then you will work the following all into the corner: sc, hdc, dc, hdc, sc.

-The other option is to extend the corner over a few stitches, working the five stitches (sc, hdc, dc, hdc, sc) across 2-3 stitches around the corner.
+The other option is to extend the corner over a few stitches, working the five stitches (sc, hdc, dc, hdc, sc) across two to three stitches around the corner.
 Play around with the options to see what you prefer.Continue to 9 of 18 below.

 09 of 18

 Row 1, Side 2 of Treble Crochet Border